syncfusion-content/ej2-charts-docs/ej2-javascript/stock-chart/tool-tip.md

 {% previewsample "page.domainurl/code-snippet/stock-chart/getting-started-cs29" %}
 {% endif %}

+## Position the Tooltip

+By using the `position` property, you can fix the tooltip in one position or have it move along with the mouse.
+By default, the tooltip is positioned at the left of the stock chart.

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/stock-chart/getting-started-cs37/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/stock-chart/getting-started-cs37/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/stock-chart/getting-started-cs37" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/stock-chart/getting-started-cs37/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/stock-chart/getting-started-cs37/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/stock-chart/getting-started-cs37" %}
+{% endif %}

 ## Customize the Appearance of Tooltip

 The [`fill`](../api/chart/tooltipSettingsModel/#fill) and [`border`](../api/chart/tooltipSettingsModel/#border) properties are used to customize the background color and border of the tooltip respectively.
 The [`textStyle`](../api/chart/tooltipSettingsModel/#textStyle) property in the tooltip is used to customize the font of the tooltip text.